 HESP610 | Language Disorders in Adults | Spring 2015 |

 The long term goal of Dr. Faroqi-Shah's research program is to further understand the neural underpinnings of language, with a particular focus on language breakdown following brain injury, training-induced neural plasticity and language in bilingual speakers.
 Ongoing research examines the interplay between speaker’s intended meaning, grammatical encoding, and word retrieval for language production, as well as the cognitive mechanisms that support language production.
-Read more at her research website
+Read more at her research websites Aphasia Research Center and Bilingualism at UMD.

 -